Which European Airlines Allow Dogs in the Cabin in 2023?

 A French-based carrier that flies to a number of international destinations, some seasonal, Corsair allows pets in the cabin and in the hold.

-For pets in the cabin, a maximum weight of 7kg applies, plus a fee of €50 or €100, depending on the destination.
 Note that pets are not allowed to travel to some destinations where Corsair flies – double check in advance.
+A reservation is required at least 72 hours in advance.

 Click here for the full pet policy.